 Is there a limit as to how much food I can eat?

-That being said, even though you're able to eat as much as you want, you do not want to overdo it and feel ill or bloated later in the cruise.
+That said, even though you can eat as much as you want, you do not want to overdo it and feel ill or bloated later in the cruise.
+It's okay to indulge while on vacation but keep an eye on your consumption!

 Do cruise ships have room service?

-Room service is one of many dining options you'll have while onboard your cruise.
+Room service is one of many dining options while onboard your cruise.
 What is and is not included, however, is dependent on which line you're sailing with.

 At a minimum, you can usually expect a complimentary continental breakfast during certain hours, though.
 You can select from basic offerings like assorted pastries, fruit, cereal, juice, and coffee.